Credit cards can be a convenient and more secure alternative to using cash to make purchases.

 Using credit cards strategically

-While a credit card can provide numerous benefits when used strategically, it can also lead to high interest charges, increasing debt and a negative impact on your credit history if you’re not careful with how you use it.
+A credit card can provide numerous benefits when used strategically.
 Here are a few best practices to help you keep your budget and financial health on track.

-• Make your payments on time.
+- Make your payments on time.
 Your payment history is one of the major factors that influences your credit.
-If you make your monthly payments late, it can negatively affect your credit scores, and you’ll likely be charged a late fee.
+If you make your monthly payments late, or miss them, it can negatively affect your credit scores, and you’ll likely be charged a late fee.

-• Pay your credit card bill in full.
+- Pay your credit card bill in full and on time each month.
 Paying off your balance in full and on time can help you avoid incurring high interest charges.
 If you can’t pay the entire statement balance, pay as much as you can and be sure to make at least the minimum payment on time.

-• Buy only what you can afford to pay for with cash.
+- Buy on your card only what you could afford to pay for with cash.
 This can help you avoid overspending and help you stick to your budget each month.

-• Stay well below your credit limit.
-Your credit utilisation — the ratio between the total balance you owe and your total credit limits on all your credit cards — is one of the criteria used to calculate your credit scores.
-Typically, a low ratio has a favorable impact on credit scores, while a high ratio has a negative impact.
-Aim to keep your credit utilisation ratio below 25%.
+- Stay well below your credit limit.
+Your credit utilisation rate — the total balance you owe expressed as a percentage of your total credit limits on all your credit cards — is one of the criteria used to calculate your credit scores.
+Typically, a low credit utilisation rate has a favourable impact on credit scores, while a high rate has a negative impact.
+Aim to keep your credit utilisation rate below 25%.

 Bottom line